 Given our stage of development, we have not yet established a commercial organization or distribution capabilities.
 We do intend to build a commercial infrastructure to support sales of our products.
 We expect to manage sales, marketing and distribution through both internal resources and third-party relationships.
 We plan to commercialize our proteomics platform using a three-phase plan that has been shown to be effective and optimal for introducing disruptive products in numerous life sciences technology markets.
 The first phase is expected to involve collaboration with biopharmaceutical companies and key opinion leaders to validate the performance and utility of Nautilus' product, during which we do not expect to recognize significant revenue, if any.
 The second phase will include an early access limited release phase in which we expect to recognize limited revenue.
 Finally, the third phase is anticipated to include a broader commercial launch.
-We are currently in the collaboration phase during which we are seeking to enter collaborations with a small number of research customers, including with biopharmaceutical companies and key opinion leaders in proteomics whose assessment and validation of our products can significantly influence other researchers in their respective markets and/or fields.
+We are currently in the collaboration phase during which we have entered into and are seeking to enter into collaborations with a small number of research customers, including with biopharmaceutical companies and key opinion leaders in proteomics whose assessment and validation of our products can significantly influence other researchers in their respective markets and/or fields.
 During the early access limited release phase, we plan to leverage our publications to drive awareness and customer demand to pre-sell instruments and reagents to select customers performing large-scale proteomics research.
-During this phase, we plan to provide our early access program partners with broad-scale analysis and profiling of samples analyzed in our facility and shared via a cloud platform.
-We do not anticipate that the second phase will begin any earlier than the second half of 2022 and do not anticipate that it will result in any material revenue.
-During this phase, we expect to work closely with early access customers to demonstrate a unique value proposition for our proteomics product platform.
-We expect this second phase to continue through the end of 2023 and lead into the third phase of broad commercialization at the end of 2023 and the beginning of 2024.
-We do not expect to realize any material revenue prior to the second half of 2023.
+During this phase, we plan to provide early access program partners with broad-scale analysis and profiling of samples analyzed in its facility and shared via a cloud platform.
+We do not anticipate that these activities will result in any material revenue.
+During this phase, we expect to work closely with early access customers to demonstrate a unique value proposition for our Nautilus platform.
+We expect this second phase to lead into the third phase of broad commerciali

-We intend to commercialize our Nautilus Platform through a direct sales channel in the United States, and through both direct and distributor sales channels in regions outside the United States.
+We intend to commercialize our Nautilus platform through a direct sales channel in the United States, and through both direct and distributor sales channels in regions outside the United States.
 Given our stage of development, we currently have no marketing, sales, commercial product distribution or service and support capabilities.
-We intend to build the necessary infrastructure for these activities in the United States, European Union, the United Kingdom, and potentially other countries and regions, including Asia-Pacific, as we execute on our three phase commercial launch strategy for our Nautilus Platform.
+We intend to build the necessary infrastructure for these activities in the United States, European Union, the United Kingdom, and potentially other countries and regions, including Asia-Pacific, as we execute on our three phase commercial launch strategy for our Nautilus platform.

 Prior to the Business Combination, we financed our operations primarily through private placements of convertible preferred stock and had raised aggregate net proceeds of \$108.4 million from these private placements.
 In connection with the consummation of the Business Combination and PIPE Financing, we received additional gross proceeds of approximately \$345.5 million from PIPE Investors and the Business Combination, offset by approximately \$18.2 million of transaction costs and underwriters' fees relating to the closing of the Business Combination.
-As of September 30, 2021, we had cash, cash equivalents and short-term investments of \$347.3 million.
+As of March 31, 2022, we had cash, cash equivalents and short-term investments of \$324.1 million.
 Based on this, we believe that our existing cash, cash equivalents, and short-term investments will enable us to fund our planned operating expenses and capital expenditures through at least the next 12 months.